Marsu4ever/ft_irc/README.md

 # ft_irc
-Server, where you can make channels and chat.
+Server, where you can mak chat and make channels.
 Uses IRC clients.